fatcomma/nginsible/README.md

 Deploying
 =========
+Edit the `hosts` file and add target hostnames (by default `hosts` only contains a single `localhost` entry).

-Once Ansible is installed you can deploy by running:
+You can deploy by running:

     $ ./deploy [user]

-This will run the deploy scripts as the user specified on the command line.
+The deploy user specified above must exist on the target system and must have sudo capabilities to run.